Oregon college shaken by massacre reopens with counselors, comfort dogs

 The sunny, quiet tranquility stood in stark contrast to the fear that gripped the campus last Thursday in the midst of the deadliest U.S. mass shooting in two years.

-A gunman, identified as Christopher Harper-Mercer, 26, stormed into his writing class to shoot the professor at point-blank range, then began picking off cowering classmates one at a time as he questioned them about their religion, according to survivors' accounts.
+A gunman, Christopher Harper-Mercer, 26, stormed into his writing class to shoot his professor, then began picking off cowering classmates one at a time as he questioned them about their religion, according to survivors' accounts.

 Parents of two survivors revealed over the weekend that the assailant had handed an envelope to one of the male students in the class, whose life the suspect deliberately spared.
-CNN reported on Sunday that the envelope contained a computer flash drive that the surviving student turned over to authorities immediately afterward.
+CNN reported on Sunday that the envelope contained a computer flash drive that was turned over to authorities.

-Authorities said Harper-Mercer, who moved from the Los Angeles suburb of Torrance, California, to Oregon with his mother in 2013, carried six guns, five magazines of bullets and body armor with him to campus the day of the killings.

-Another eight firearms and a stockpile of ammo were recovered from the apartment he and his mother shared a short distance from the college, officials said.
+Authorities said Harper-Mercer, who moved from the Los Angeles suburb of Torrance, California, to Oregon with his mother in 2013, carried six guns and extra ammunition with him to campus the day of the killings.
+Another eight firearms were found at the apartment near campus where he lived with his mother, officials said.

-People who knew him casually have described Harper-Mercer as a withdrawn, socially awkward loner.
-After a brief, failed stint in the U.S. Army that ended with an administrative discharge, he graduated from a nonprofit school in Torrance that catered to students with learning and emotional disabilities.
+People who knew him casually have described Harper-Mercer as a socially awkward loner.
+After a brief, failed stint in the U.S. Army, he graduated from a nonprofit school that catered to students with learning and emotional disabilities.

-He was by all accounts preoccupied with guns, a passion he was reported to have shared with his mother, who spent time with her son at target ranges.
+He was by all accounts preoccupied with guns, a passion he was reported to have shared with his mother, who spent time with him at target ranges.

 The head of a private firearms academy in Torrance has said Harper-Mercer sought to register for classes there in 2012 or 2013 but was turned away because he was found to be "weird" and overly eager for high-level weapons training at his age.